The Pop2net basics

 inspector.plot_networks()

-and model.remove_location()
+and Environment.remove_location()

 from the graph: